-(1) Biological Science1 3-6 hours (2) Physical Science 3-6 hours F. Arts1 9 hours total (1) Art 1054 or 1064 3 hours (2) Music 1514 (not required in the Music Curriculum) 3 hours (3) Theatre 131 (not required in Criminal Justice Curriculum) 3 hours G. Foreign Languages To include 101, 102, 201, 202, or their equivalents 12 hours total (1) The following curricula will require 12 hours of any one Foreign Language: Political Science, English, Communication, Liberal Arts, and History.
+D. Social Science Elective 1 (Selected from Anthropology, Economics, Geography 3 , Political Science, Psychology, or Sociology).
+Must be chosen from subjects outside the student's major, if the student is majoring in Psychology, Sociology, or Political Science E. Natural Sciences, to include both Physical and Biological Sciences, at least 6 hours of which must be in a two-semester sequence.
+(1) Biological Science 1 (2) Physical Science 3-6 hours Total 9 hours F. Arts 1 (1) Art 105 4 or 106 4 3 hours (2) Music 151 4 (not required in the Music Curriculum) (3) Theatre 131 (not required in Criminal Justice Curriculum) G. Foreign Languages.
+To include 101, 102, 201, 202, or their equivalents 12 hours (1) The following curricula will require 12 hours of any one Foreign Language: Political Science, English, Communication, Liberal Arts, and History.
 (2) Voice majors in the B.M. curriculum will schedule 12 hours of a single language (French, German, or Italian) or a combination of 12 hours of French, German, and Italian.
-(3) The following curricula will require 12 hours of any one Foreign Language or 12 hours of Computer Science: Psychology and Sociology.
+(3) Twelve hours of any one Foreign Language or 12 hours of Computer Science are required in: Psychology.
 Nine hours of any one Foreign Language or 9 hours of Computer Science are required in the Criminal Justice B.A. degree.
 Six hours of any one Foreign Language are required in Visual Arts and Cultural Resource Management.
-(4) Foreign Language is not required in the Social Work and BM curricula, except as noted in G (1) and (2) above.
+(4) Foreign Language is not required in the B.M. curriculum, except as noted in G (2) above.
+H. Computer Literacy.
+Minimum requirements for Computer Literacy Certification must include (a) familiarity with the general terminology associated with computer usage, (b) hands-on experience with computers, and (c) word processing capability The B.M. curriculum conforms to the recommendations of the NASM.
+Must be at a level no lower than Math 160, depending on your major.
+Please contact the Department Head of your major or information about math requirements.
+Except Geography 205.
+Art 105 or 106 or Music 151 is required in the Criminal Justice curriculum.
+The Sociology, Psychology, History, and Political Science curricula allow a choice of any six out of nine hours of Art 105 or Art 106, Music 151 or Theatre 131.
+College of Arts and Sciences Requirements in Curricula offered in the following departments: Biological Sciences, Chemistry and Physics, Mathematics.
+ASSOCIATE DEGREE The College Requirements are: 1.
+A minimum of sixty-one (61) semester hours 2.
+Completion of 15 semester hours of General Education requirements to include: A. Mathematics 161 and 162 or 241